Mondays 2pm - 3.30pm at Abbeyfields Community Centre, Back Lane, Winchcombe (£5 per session) (term-time only)

 If you or someone you know are living with Parkinson's disease, this class is a great way of enjoying the social side of dancing whilst knowing the exercises are specifically designed to help alleviate some of your symptoms.
-From simple hand and foot exercises, to tongue twisters and an uplifting group dance!
+Warming up with simple hand and foot exercises, before moving on to more energetic numbers; the class includes tongue twisters and an uplifting group dance too.
 Music ranges from classical to modern.
 Tutor Sarah Hartley will soon have you moving and grooving.
 Refreshments are provided afterwards.
+NB Why not try a taster class first at no cost?
+And a friend or carer can come along too (and join in!) for a suggested donation of £1 to help cover costs.
+Contact Sarah on 01242 603207 for more information or email firstname.lastname@example.org.

 To find out more, why not check out this clip.